 Popular Screen Resolutions: Designing for All – An Update

 In a previous blog, we discussed the importance of designing for a wide range of screen sizes to deliver a seamless user experience.
 As technology evolves and new devices come onto the market, it’s crucial to keep our responsive design guidelines up to date.
-This update aims to build upon our earlier discussion by providing the latest insights into popular screen resolutions and the best practices for responsive design in 2025.
+This update builds upon our earlier discussion by providing the latest insights into popular screen resolutions—alongside actual viewport sizes, which are more relevant for responsive design.
 If you haven’t read our original post yet, feel free to check it out here.

 Responsive Design: Always Evolving

 Responsive web design is not static; it must adapt alongside changing technology, new devices, and shifting user habits.
-Keeping your design responsive means staying ahead of the curve when it comes to the most popular screen resolutions across devices, ensuring that users always have a great experience—no matter how they view your site.
+Keeping your design responsive means staying ahead of the curve on common viewport dimensions, not just screen resolution, ensuring users have a great experience—no matter how they view your site.
 Below, we explore some of the recent trends in screen resolutions and updated best practices to help keep your design responsive and future-ready.

 Best Practices for Responsive Design in 2025

-1. Use Fluid Grids: Rather than relying on fixed units like pixels, use percentages and relative units to ensure layouts adapt seamlessly across devices.
+1. Use Fluid Grids: Avoid fixed pixel dimensions—use percentages and relative units to allow layouts to scale naturally.

 Ensuring Accessibility Across Devices